-Sasha stands at a window in his apartment looking out over the rooftops of the city.
-It snows heavily.
+Sasha stands at his window looking out over the rooftops of the neighborhood.
+It is snowing heavily.
 Sasha is bundled up as much as possible.
 As he speaks his breath can be seen.

-"Please God, let it get colder."
+SASHA Please God, let it get colder.